ben-biddington/Signal-Desktop-Development-Guide/architecture.md

 ### Renderer process

-This is started when `background.html` is loaded into a `BrowserWindow` instanc.
+This is started when `background.html` is loaded into a `BrowserWindow` instance.

 The application is started by this script running in the browser: